yuweiping/awesome-stars/README.md

 *   [mozilla/pdf.js](https://github.com/mozilla/pdf.js) - PDF Reader in JavaScript

-*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown

 *   [gitalk/gitalk](https://github.com/gitalk/gitalk) - Gitalk is a modern comment component based on Github Issue and Preact.

 *   [release-drafter/release-drafter](https://github.com/release-drafter/release-drafter) - Drafts your next release notes as pull requests are merged into master.